 - Check out Helen at Health Ambition’s 10 Light and Healthy Afternoon Snacks.
 She includes the health benefits for each of her suggestions.

 You don’t need us to tell you that people who eat more vegetables are likely to have a reduced risk of some chronic diseases, and that vegetables provide vital nutrients for your body.
 We will say that vegetables don’t have to be yucky, boiled, and boring.
 If you have trouble getting in enough servings of vegetables, try grilling them!
-Grilling ads flavor and character to otherwise lackluster dishes.
+Grilling adds flavor and character to otherwise lackluster dishes.
+You could even add some extra flavour by purchasing some flavoured firewood from Cutting Edge Firewood, so why not click here for the official site.

 - Has your nutritionist ever told you to “eat the rainbow?”
 Well, you’re in luck.
 Gimme Some Oven has instructions for doing just that.